yashwanthvarmaalluri/ml2021week1/README.md

 - The idea of this chatbot is inspired from one of the lectures of my professor Dr.Abhinav Dayal
 # Video of Working demo of the chat bot
 - https://youtu.be/6ZpVI1Hfxig
+## Conclusion
+With the experience that I've gained by doing this project I would like to make a chatbot which helps a student for his academic development with the help of my team mates.
+The functionalities of chatbot that we've planned so far are:
+1. It should suggest best textbooks for students.
+2. It should suggest best courses on different platforms like udemy,coursera,edx etc.,
+3. It should conduct quizzes to the student.
+#### Thank You